|

 The second reason is they work fantastic.
 Walleye, Northern Pike, Muskie, Smallmouth Bass, Largemouth Bass and Lake Trout and many other freshwater fish go crazy for salted minnows.
 The reason they go crazy is the salt!
 When a fish swims the muscles produce excess static electricity and there is a special chemical in the skin along the lateral line that discharges this static electricity is the form of ions.
 Predatory fish have sensors under their bottom jaw that detect these ions and salt mimics the ions.
 So when fish detect the salt, the dinner bell rings.

-Salting minnows is very easy but I have seen people make a couple of small mistakes that resulted in parts of the minnow rotting before it becomes salt-cured.
+How to Salt Cure Minnows: Salting minnows is very easy but I have seen people make a couple of small mistakes that resulted in parts of the minnow rotting before it becomes salt-cured.

 Step 1) Go to the local creek and catch some minnows or buy minnows at your local bait store.
 Minnows that are too big take a long time to cure and may rot so finger size or smaller is best.
 Leave your minnows on a newspaper to dry for a couple of hours.
 You don't want them to be wet or they may form a crusty coating, which stops the curing process.
 Minnows bigger than your finger should be scaled and gutted, especially if they are Shinners or other fish with big scales.

 Step 2) Get a container that is at least semi-transparent and has an air-tight lid.
 Pour about 1/2 inch of salt in the bottom.
 You can use table salt or pickling salt.
-Do not use rock salt
+Do not use rock salt.

 Step 4) The reason you want a container that is at least semi-transparent is to see if you have minnows touching the sides with no salt touching parts of the minnow.
 You need to grab a fork and nudge the minnows away from the side and let the salt fall in.
 You want the minnow completely surrounded by salt and not pushed up to the sides of the container.
-Then you make sure there is a ½-inch layer of salt on top of the minnows and then add the next layer of minnows and keep repeating the process until your container is full of salt and minnows.
+Then you make sure there is a 1/4 inch layer of salt on top of the minnows and then add the next layer of minnows and keep repeating the process until your container is full of salt and minnows.

 Step 5) Buy the wife something really nice, screw on the lid good and tight, put the salted minnows in the refrigerator and then give your wife the gift and at the same time you tell her you have minnows in the fridge.
 If you are generous with the salt and have an air tight lid, they should not smell at all and the wife will not give you a hard time.
 If you can't keep them in the fridge, find the coolest spot possible.